-For the above reasons, I am opposed to mandatory audit firm rotation.
+For the above reasons, we are opposed to mandatory audit firm rotation.
 The resulting costs and decrease in efficiency and quality will hurt investors more than it protects them.
 In addition, existing regulations sufficiently promote auditor independence and high quality audits.
-Thank you for your attention to these matters and for considering my opinions on this matter.
+Thank you for your attention to these matters and for considering our views.